History of Chinese Australians: Gold rush: 1850s and 1860s

-The 1850s and 1860s saw the largest pre-federation Chinese migration to Australia, with numbers peaking around 40,000.
+The 1850s and 1860s saw the largest pre-federation Chinese migration to Australia, with numbers peaking around 40,000, although most returned to China after the gold rush.
 These numbers were only reached again after the abolition of the White Australia policy in 1973.
 Gold was found at several places in Australia in 1851 but significant Chinese migration to join the diggers only began late in 1853.

 Most Chinese who came to Australia for the gold rush were from Southern China.
 The Californian Gold Rush had been known as 'old gold mountain' to the Chinese of Guangdong.
 The Australian rush was known as 'new gold mountain'.
 Chinese immigrants to Australia left such conditions as overpopulation and poverty.
 These issues impacted many parts of China, but immigrants to California and the Australian colonies came mainly from the counties most proximate to the port of Hong Kong.

 The average voyage from Canton via Hong Kong to Sydney and Melbourne took about 3 months.
 It was a profitable exercise for the ship masters, and the more Chinese passengers they could fit on board the more money they could make from the passage fares.
 These fares were often paid through a system of debt to clan leaders and/or to agents who accompanied them on the ship.
 Such methods of travel were known as credit-tickets.
 However, some Chinese were able to pay their own way.
 These were often the wealthier city-born men who were coming to Australia to be merchants or work in an industry other than gold mining.
 From 1853 to 1855, thousands of Chinese disembarked in Melbourne and headed for the goldfields.

 Very few Chinese women came to Australia during this period.
 In 1861, at least 38,000 Chinese people lived in the Australian colonies with the vast majority being men.
 On the goldfields in Bendigo in 1861 there were 5,367 Chinese men and only one Chinese woman.
 By 1861, there were around 40,000 Chinese people living in Australia, constituting 3.3% of the total population.